-[†]Baghouse and scrubber were bypassed briefly during test run due to atomizer being swapped out.
+Scrubber was bypassed briefly during test run due to the SDA atomizer being swapped out.

 3.0 SOURCE DESCRIPTION

 3.1 PROCESS AND RATED CAPACITY

 TES Filer City Station operates a cogeneration power plant with a rated output of 60-megawatts (MW) net and 50,000 pounds of process steam per hour.
 The electricity and process steam are sold under contract to public and/or private companies.